-HOW A MAN SHALL KNOW HOW MUCH WRATH AND ENVY IS HID IN THE GROUND OF HIS HEART, AND HOW HE MAY KNOW WHETHER HE LOVES HIS ENEMIES, AND THE EXAMPLES WE HAVE THEREOF IN OUR SAVIOR and behold thyself wisely when such stirrings of anger and envy against thy neighbor spring out of thy heart.
+Now turn we again to this image.
+If thou wilt, try how much anger and envy is hid in thy heart, which thou feelest and perceivest not.
+Look well and behold thyself wisely when such stirrings of anger and envy against thy neighbor spring out of thy heart.
 The more that thou art stirred by melancholy or wicked will against him, the more is this image in thee.
 For the more thou grudgest by impatience, either against God for any tribulation or sickness, or other bodily disease sent by Him, or against thy neighbor, for aught that he doth against thee, the less is the image of Jesus reformed in thee.
 I say not that such grudgings or fleshly angriness are deadly sins; but I say that they hinder the cleanness of heart and peace of conscience, that thou canst not have perfect charity, by the which thou shouldst come to life Contemplative.
 For that end is the purpose of all my saying, that thou shouldst not only cleanse thy heart from deadly sins, but also from venial as much as thou canst; and that the ground of sin might by grace of Jesus Christ be somewhat shaked in thee.